MDMA: Australia

 MDMA is particularly expensive in Australia, costing A$15–A$30 per tablet.
 In terms of purity data for Australian MDMA, the average is around 34%, ranging from less than 1% to about 85%.
 The majority of tablets contain 70–85 mg of MDMA.
 Most MDMA enters Australia from the Netherlands, the UK, Asia, and the US.

 Corporate logos on pills

 A number of ecstasy manufacturers brand their pills with a logo, often that of an unrelated corporation.
 Some pills depict logos of products or media popular with children, such as Shaun the Sheep.

 Research

-MDMA-assisted psychotherapy shows promising efficacy and a generally tolerable safety profile for treating PTSD, with meta-analyses indicating symptom reduction, though careful dosing and controlled therapeutic settings are essential to minimize risks.

 MDMA is being investigated as a potential treatment for social impairments in autism.

 The British critical psychiatrist Joanna Moncrieff has critiqued the use and study of MDMA and related drugs like psychedelics for treatment of psychiatric disorders, highlighting concerns including excessive hype around these drugs, blurred lines between medical and recreational use, flawed clinical trial findings, financial conflicts of interest, strong expectancy effects and large placebo responses, short-term benefits over placebo, and their potential for adverse effects, among others.